md-zaman/kubernetes/Notes.md

         - delete the mentioned services
     ```

-    f.
     Ensure that you don't remove the default kubernetes service by the name - "service/kubernetes".

-    g.
     Ensure that when you do "kubectl get all" you get only the "service/kubernetes" running.

-    h.
    Let's clone a particular GitHub repository with which we will work
+        ```ssh
         git clone https://github.com/iam-veeramalla/Docker-Zero-to-Hero.git

-    i.
+        ```

     Inside the folder we have these files and directorries:
         ```sh
         zaman@MdZamanLaptop:~/k8s/Docker-Zero-to-Hero/examples/python-web-app$ ls
         Dockerfile  devops  requirements.txt